Tuesday, February 17, 2009

 There is always an older area in most towns where people first started to settle usually with a church to complete the town setting.
 Canada has rural beginnings and many towns are still surrounded by farms that are many generations old.
 Unfortunately, most of the farms are gone that were in the Toronto area.
 The city has pushed the farming out and some of our homes and buildings sit on very fertile soil.

 The homes close to the lake sit on sandy soil.
 Some of the homes closest to Lake Ontario started as cottages.
 An area in Toronto, the Beaches, started as an area for summer homes.
 People vacationed in this area and other areas along Lake Ontario.
 Middle class families enjoyed summer weeks and weekends near the sandy beach.
+Now people visit the parks in all the seasons.

 The winter pictures were taken near Picton.
 Here's a map of Lake Ontario.
 How long do you think it takes to get from Toronto to Picton?
 About 2 1/2 hours.